Was it sexual assault?

 I feel really bad about this, will I ever feel better?

 Good support is essential, so make sure you surround yourself with a network of friends and family who believe you.
 Counselling can also really help you work through what you’re feeling, so it’s worth talking to your GP or Rape Crisis about how to organise some sessions.
+You can also get free counselling via The Mix.

 - Rape Crisis offers support and advice to victims of rape and sexual assault, no matter how long ago the attack was.
 0808 802 99 99